jordan1908-gif/Hotel-Management-System/README.md

   <br> •	Booking details are saved into [booking.txt](/Hotel-Management-System/Booking.txt).
   <br> •	Customers' receipt are saved into [receipt.txt](/Hotel-Management-System/receipt.txt).
   <br> •	Rooms that are booked will be blocked and will not be available for booking.
-  <br> •	Final price is calculated by RM350 per day multiplied with service tax of 10%, added with tourism tax of RM10 per night.
+  <br> •	Final price is calculated by RM350/day multiplied with service tax of 10%, added with tourism tax of RM10/night.
   <br> •	Receipt can be printed into PDF format.
   <br> •	Object Oriented Programming Concepts are used.
 Eg: Classes, Inheritance, Objects, Encapsulation.
   <br> •	Logout from account